Skip to content

 2. Open Certificates > Certificate authorities.

-3. Find the CA SecurityAppliance_SSL_CA.
+3. Find the CA SecurityAppliance_SSL_CA or the deliberately used custom CA.

 4. Download the certificate using the download icon.